OCDX/OCDX-Specification/MIOCS.md

 	  * A-2a.
 Name
       * A-2b.
 Email
   * A-3.
 How should the dataset be cited
   * A-4.
-What papers/products have been produced based on the dataset or "not yet"
+What papers/products have been produced based on the dataset (if none, enter "not yet")
   * A-5.
 How should the dataset be cited
-  * A-6.
-What papers/products have been produced based on the dataset (if none, enter “not yet”)

 ### Community (C)
   * C-1.
 Name